leifos-gmbh/DeveloperTools/maintainers/README.md

 if missing.

 **Step 4:**
-Chek if your component already are registred:
+Check if your component already are registered:
 ```
 $ php run.php -c components